MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-data-lake-services.md

 Storage Blob Data Owner is considered a super-user and is granted full access to all mutating operations, including setting the owner of a directory or file as well as ACLs for directories and files for which they are not the owner.
 Super-user access is the only authorized manner to change the owner of a resource.

 >[!NOTE]
-> RBAC assignments can take up to 5 minutes to propagate and take affect.
+> RBAC assignments can take up to 5 minutes to propagate and take effect.

 ## How access is evaluated in ADLS